ExpediaGroup/beekeeper/README.md

     http://<host>/api/v1

-and the rest of the url will depend on which endpoint wants to be accessed (see [Expired metadata endpoint](#expired-metadata-endpoint) and [Unreferenced paths endpoint](#unreferenced-paths-endpoint)).
+and the rest of the url will depend on which endpoint needs to be accessed (see [Expired metadata endpoint](#expired-metadata-endpoint) and [Unreferenced paths endpoint](#unreferenced-paths-endpoint)).

 It also supports different filters (see [filtering section](#filtering)).